Erasmus+ Work Placement

 The Erasmus+ for higher education is part the European Union programme for education, training, youth and sport.
 The programme promotes European collaboration and mobility at universities.
-Founded in 1987, the Erasmus Programme celebrated its 25-year anniversary in 2012.
+Founded in 1987, the Erasmus Programme celebrated its 30-year anniversary in 2017.
 Its continuation, the Erasmus+ programme for years 2014-2020, aims to develop both education and employment possibilities in Europe.

-All degree students registered at the University of Tampere can apply for an Erasmus work placement, and the work placement will be included as part of your degree completed at the University of Tampere.
+All degree students registered at Tampere University can apply for an Erasmus work placement, and the work placement will be included as part of your degree completed at Tampere University.
 An Erasmus work placement will, therefore, be shown on your transcript of records.
-Consequently, at the University of Tampere Erasmus work placement grants are not granted to recent graduates.
+Consequently, at Tampere University Erasmus work placement grants are not granted to recent graduates (2018-2019).

 |EU member states||Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Sweden, Slovakia, Slovenia, Spain and the United Kingdom|